mork-optimization/mork/docs/examples/stepbysteptspexample.md

 If you are using  [IntelliJ](https://www.jetbrains.com/idea/), you might have noticed that there are two default configuration files: `Performance.run.xml` and `Validation.run.xml`.
 On the one hand, the performance run configuration corresponds to a normal execution of the framework.
 On the other hand, the validation run configuration has the assertion enables (don't you know what assertion or assert is?
-Have a look to [Testing in MorK section]()).
+Have a look to [Testing in Mork section]()).
 In this case, as soon as an assertion is not true, an exception will be thrown.
-Anyway, to configure your own run configuration, the main class of MorK is located at `es.urjc.etsii.grafo.TSP.Main`.
+Anyway, to configure your own run configuration, the main class of Mork is located at `es.urjc.etsii.grafo.TSP.Main`.

 - 📁 **docker** :
 - 📁 **instances**